baygeldin/thesis-text/README.md

-# Graduation Thesis
+# Bachelor Graduation Thesis
-This repository contains LaTeX sources of my graduation thesis.
+This repository contains LaTeX sources of my bachelor graduation thesis.
 The implementation can be found [here](https://github.com/baygeldin/StressDetectionKit).

 In order to setup a **perfect** local environment via Spacemacs: